 - Pupils then sit with one supervisor for the remaining six months of pupillage.

-- Chambers provides each pupil with a QC mentor throughout the course of pupillage.
+- Chambers provides each pupil with a KC mentor throughout the course of pupillage.

 - Pupils will produce pleadings, advices and other relevant documents arising out of the preparation and management of disputes tried in various types of dispute resolution forums, mainly for their pupil supervisors but also occasionally for other members of chambers.

 - Atkin Chambers funds the compulsory continuing education courses which pupils are required to undertake as part of their pupillage.

 A day in the life…